Public Policy Innovation

 The Ohio University Innovation Center

 The Innovation Center (IC) has been helping entrepreneurs turn their promising ideas into flourishing businesses since 1983.
 The first university business incubator in the state, the center was created to bolster the economic vitality of the surrounding region by providing critical support to early-stage startup companies.
-The 36,000 square-foot facility features seven biotechnology labs, 32 offices, and an Additive Manufacturing Lab with prototype development equipment, including the region’s most advanced 3D printer.
+The 36,000 square-foot facility features biotechnology labs, office and conference spaces, and an Additive Manufacturing Lab with prototype development equipment, including the region’s most advanced 3D printer.
 The IC also offers business coaching and access to funding opportunities and other resources to help startup companies grow.

 The IC has received national and international attention for its incubation program, including its recent recognition as: